hamoid/Joukkue/README.md

 ## To do

-* on cell blur, store selection
 * on cell blur, highlight cell border
-* on cell focus, restore selection
 * Scroll to bottom when editing last field

 * If someone edits same cell as you, indicate changed (but don't rewrite your work without notice)